whitehatsec/vantage-prevent-postman/README.md

 $> docker pull whsinnovations/dast-attacker-api:latest
 $> docker run -it --rm -p 27374:27374 -e WHITEHAT_ACCEPT_EULA=y whsinnovations/dast-attacker-api:latest

+### Import the Security Tester Collection
+There are two options for importing the WhiteHat Security Tester Collection:
+  1) Fork the collection directly from our public [WhiteHat Workspace](https://www.postman.com/whitehatsec-innovations/workspace/api-security-tester/overview) within the Postman IDE, however, you will need to enable a public profile.
+  2) Alternatively, download the Security Tester collection from this repo and import it into Postman.

 ## Past Events

 ### WEBINAR ON MAY 6, 2021: BLUEPRINT FOR GOVERNANCE: INTEGRATING SECURITY TESTING WITHIN POSTMAN